 Be part of something bigger!

-The GDLP Workshop extends a warm welcome to all students attending the BAP courses from 1-5 December 2014.
+The ANU Legal Workshop extends a warm welcome to all students attending the BAP courses in 2015.

 Admission to practice

-To practice law in Australia, you must complete professional legal training (PLT).
+To practise law in Australia, you must complete professional legal training (PLT).

 Designed to provide you with the skills and knowledge you’ll need as a lawyer, professional legal training builds on your undergraduate law degree or Juris Doctor, and enables you to be admitted as a lawyer across Australia.

 After becoming eligible for admission, whether you choose to exit with the GDLP – or continue and graduate with the MLP – you’ll be part of ANU, one of Australia’s highest ranked universities.